bocoup/bocoup_revamp_spike/README.md

 1. Astro (with the caveat of us having to build in an editor system)
 2. Wordpress (for its editor system)
-3. 11ty & NextJS (they both balanced out each others cons, but respectively were still not great)
+3. 11ty & NextJS (they both balanced out each others cons, but respectively were still not ideal)